 Treatment of colorectal cancer

-The genetic material in the cancer cells found in colorectal cancer mutate over time, which means that the chemotherapy provided needs to change over time if it is to be effective – a challenge posed by most types of cancer.
-New drugs are constantly being introduced, but will for a long time, act more as complements to existing cytostatics than as replacements for them.
-These supplementary treatments are used in new combinations designed to enhance the treatment’s efficiency.
-The 5-FU-based cytostatic combination in which arfolitixorin is being trialled will be a cornerstone treatment for colorectal cancer for many years to come.
+The genetic mass of the cancer cells in colorectal cancer mutates over time.
+This means that the chemotherapy treatment must be adapted to achieve full effect; a challenge common to most cancers.
+New drugs are usually introduced on a continuous basis as additions to existing drugs rather than substitutes.
+These additional treatments are included in new combinations designed to increase the effect of the treatment.
+The 5-FU-based combination, where arfolitixorin is being tested, is and will be a cornerstone treatment for colorectal cancer for the foreseeable future.

 Stage IV – initial treatment area for arfolitixorin

 At stage IV, when the cancer has spread beyond the intestine, surgery is usually avoided, as it does not positively affect the prognosis.
 Surgery is thus only resorted to in cases where, for example, the tumour mechanically blocks the intestinal passage.
 Cytotoxins are the primary treatment, which aim to relieve symptoms and prolong the survival of the patient.
 Sometimes other forms of therapy are also used.
 Although newly developed drugs are being introduced to supplement existing combinations and improve treatment outcomes, the 5-FU-based treatment combination is also expected to remain a cornerstone in the treatment of colorectal cancer according to Isofol and the company’s international clinical experts.
 Despite additional, introduced treatment options, this combination has made the largest contribution to the survival rates over time, see the illustration below of the colorectal cancer stages.